WAS - DXB

 The average price of all round-trip flights from Washington, D.C. to Dubai clicked on KAYAK for each day over the last 12 months.

 When flying from Washington, D.C. to Dubai, you should consider leaving on a Sunday and avoid Thursdays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Tuesdays and the most expensive ones on Mondays.
+For your return to Washington, D.C., you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Washington, D.C. to Dubai?